-It is with great pleasure that, on behalf of the Canadian Evaluation Society, I welcome you to Vancouver and to the 2017 CES Conference.
-This Conference is inspired by prospects for the future of evaluation: innovation, action and reflection.
-At CES there is a true sense of a society that is national and coast to coast, from St. John’s to Vancouver.
-This is exciting as we embrace the role of evaluation in provinces, territories, nationally and internationally.
+It is with great pleasure that, on behalf of the Canadian Evaluation Society, I welcome you to Calgary/Yellowknife and to the 2018 CES Conference.
+This Conference is inspired by prospects of working together; evaluators, program implementors and partners, to achieve successful programs

 The next three days will surely constitute a milestone for our profession.
 For me, the annual Conference is always an opportunity to reconnect with colleagues and to meet new people.
-This year will undoubtedly be inspirational for me as your new President.
+This year will undoubtedly be inspirational for me as your out-going President.
 I look forward to meeting new people and to renewing my acquaintance with old friends.
-I intend to continue to build my network but I also want to help feed yours.
+I intend to continue to build my network, but I also want to help feed yours.
 Thank you in advance for meeting with me and for allowing me to put you in contact with other evaluators to help you refine your own practice.
-Social events concocted by the organizers will facilitate our task.
-Moreover, Vancouver is a city of the mountains and prairies with much history to share.
+Social events designed by the organizers to showcase Calgary will facilitate our task.
+Moreover, Calgary is a city of the mountains and prairies with much history to share.
 For those of you who join us in Yellowknife, the smaller city and smaller group of participants should provide an opportunity to learn from Northerners about their unique community experience.

-I am thankful for the commitment of the CES British Columbia- Yukon Chapter to host and organize this conference.
+I am thankful for the commitment of the CES Alberta-NWT chapter to host and organize this conference.
 One of the pleasant surprises for me as president has been seeing the amount of time our volunteers commit to the Society.
 It has been a challenge for me to keep up.
-I witnessed the drive of the British Columbia people in the organization of this Conference.
+I witnessed the drive of this CES chapter in organizing this Conference.
 I want to celebrate the many volunteers of the Host Committee as well as the vendor representatives who gave it their all to make this Conference a great success.
-I thank them from the bottom of my heart, in particular the two Co-Chairs Chris Lovato and Sarah Farina, who were deeply inspiring and effective leaders.
+I thank them from the bottom of my heart, in particular the Co-Chairs, Debbie DeLancey, Trish Paton, and Tara Preston, who were deeply inspiring and effective leaders.
 It is also important to note the substantial input of sponsors who contribute to the financial success of this project.